steunix/passweaver-gui/docs/index.md

 Vaulted-gui is standalone WEB interface to Vaulted-API, bringing collaborative enterprise-scale password management to your browser.
 It's developed using mainly NodeJS, Express and EJS, and uses Boostrap for UI styling.

+Vaulted-gui is an opensource project, released under MIT license.

 # Features

+- Quick user interface
+- Share items through permalinks
-- HTTPS and optionally HTTP (with limitations, see below) server
+- Pages are served with HTTPS, HTTP/2 and optionally HTTP (with limitations, see below)
-- Supports HTTP/2
-- LDAP authentication
-- CSP compliant
+- CSP compliant pages
+- Both LDAP and local authentication

 # Forewords